-There are hundreds of Pitching Tips for Baseball on the web titled something similar to this article, but most of them are worthless, because they focus mainly on upper body mechanics as the means to developing velocity.
+There are hundreds of tips to increase pitching velocity on the web titled something similar to this article, but most of them are worthless, because they focus mainly on upper body mechanics as the means to increase pitching velocity.
 Any hard thrower will tell you, there is a lot more to pitching velocity than just your arm.
-If you want to see significant gains in pitching velocity then read all of these key Baseball Tips on Pitching and the articles linked to it.
+If you want to see significant gains in pitching velocity then read all of these key Tips on how to Increase Pitching Velocity and the articles linked to it.
 The only way you are going to see improvements, is if you develop a good understanding of how pitching velocity is generated in hard throwing pitchers.

 Remember you are bound by nothing.
 You have the ability to throw 90+ mph.
 Doctors told me I would not be able to and I proved them wrong.
 These tips will help you do the same.

-This should always be your first step in developing velocity because there is no risk involved.
+This should always be your first step when working to increase pitching velocity because there is no risk involved.
 This creates an illusion of velocity.
 By changing the speed of your pitches this will throw the hitter’s timing off and can make a 70 mph fastball look like a 90 mph fastball.
 Pitchers like Trevor Hoffman have made long major league careers off of this one tip.
 He is a master of the fastball change up combination.
 Use this tip for immediate effect while you work on the other velocity tips.

 We all make the mistake at a very young age, that to throw a baseball only takes the arm to perform the task.
 Then as we grow bigger and move up levels in the game, we find ourselves continuing to only use our shoulders and arms to throw the ball.
 This is a major problem.
 This is why we still have an incredible amount of shoulder injuries in the game.
 You must change your perspective.
 You must teach your body to recruit bigger muscle groups when you demand more velocity from your delivery.
 This begins in learning to pitch from the ground up.
 Velocity comes from forces added to the ball.
 These forces come from momentum in your lift leg and your push off the ground.
 You then must learn to transfer these forces into the ball.
 This can be learned through the Ace Pitcher 6 Components of Pitching.
 View the Handbook with these components at the bottom.